terrencetec/kontrol/docs/source/tutorial.rst

 used to combine the two sensors so we can "select" which sensor to use at different frequencies.

+Kontrol provides an H-infinity approach to optimize complementary filters.
+To use this, we'll need 2 things.

+1. Spectrums of the sensor noises.
+2. Transfer functions that have magnitude responses matching the spectrums of the noises.

+In this section, we'll demonstrate how we can use Kontrol to optimize complementary filters using the H-infinity method.
+The first two subsections show how we can obtain the necessary materials mentioned above and the last subsection shows how we can obtain the optimal complementary filters given those materials.

 Estimating inertial sensor noise using correlation methods
 **********************************************************
-In order to design comeplementary filters for sensor fusion, we must know what are the sensor noises of the sensors that we are trying to combine.
-Sensor noise of an inertial sensor cannot be measured individually.
+Sensor noise of an inertial sensor cannot be measured individually because there's always some signal that is present in the readout.
 However, if we have multiple sensors measuring a common signal, we can use the 3-channel correlation method to estimate all individual sensor noises of the 3 sensors.